luca-berton1/luca-berton1.github.io/_posts/2026-06-15-Zippel's-algorithm:-the-monic-case.md

 W_{r,j}(b)=W_{s,j}(b),
 $$

-the corresponding columns of the interpolation system cannot be distinguished.
+the corresponding columns of the interpolation system cannot be distinguished, and the matrix would become singular.
 The tuple is therefore discarded and a new one is selected.

 These checks do not prove that every aspect of the evaluation is good, but they eliminate the choices that would immediately make the interpolation systems unusable.